Wenbo-Wang-GH/bios611-project1/README.md

 This Docker container is based on rocker/verse.

 After connecting to the docker environment, you will need to be able to run the terminal on the computer.
-We will be creating the report through the computer terminal to avoid encountering data allocation errors when generating the pdf.
+Due to large data sizes, we will be creating the report through the computer terminal to avoid encountering data allocation errors when generating the pdf.

 In the computer terminal, load R and select the local US CRAN mirror.
 Then install packages located in the Dockerfile (if any dependencies need to be installed, select yes):